Many digital marketing firms will focus on lead generation.

 HubSpot is a digital marketing, customer service and CRM software suite that many of our clients use to manage the manufacturing marketing process and improve sales performance.

-Originally designed for technology, HubSpot is ideally suited for many capital equipment manufacturers which are improving their marketing.
+Originally designed for technology, HubSpot for manufacturing is ideally suited for many capital equipment companies which are improving their marketing.

 Absolutely.
 Sales channel marketing is an overlooked opportunity by most manufacturers.